Skip to content

 You use a reliable sleep tracker like the Oura ring, and you split test one variable at a time long enough to get a significant test power.

-Without further ado, here are quick tips to improve sleep efficiency dramatically
+Without further ado, here are quick tips to improve sleep efficiency dramatically.

 Invest in Your Bed

-Do you think spending an extra $2000 on a MacBook Super Elite is going to increase your productivity as much as the same extra $2000 spent on a quality bed, with super soft sheets and pillows and a top-shelf mattress?
+Do you think spending an extra $4000 on a MacBook Super Elite is going to increase your productivity as much as the same extra $4000 spent on a quality bed, with super soft sheets and pillows and a top-shelf mattress?
 Call me crazy, but for me, money spent on bed quality is an investment, not an expense.
 I wish tax accountants would agree.

 Cut Junk Light

 It doesn’t cost too much money to replace your standard light bulbs with softer lights or dimmable lights for the evening.
 More soothing lights emit less blue light, which is the main culprit in delaying endogenous melatonin production.
 Invest in some funky blue-light-blocking glasses like the TrueDark Twilight if you must look at screens before bed.
 You’ll look like an obnoxious tech multimillionaire, but nobody needs to see you aside from the people living with you.
-Also, needless to say, that your bedroom should be so dark that you wouldn’t be able to see your hand 2 centimeters (1 inch) away from your face.
+Also, needless to say, your bedroom should be so dark that you wouldn’t be able to see your hand 2 centimeters (1 inch) away from your face.

 Cut Junk Communication